Mobil’s High-Flying Trademark

 The flying red horses began their journey in 1911, when a Vacuum Oil Company subsidiary in Cape Town, South Africa, first trademarked the Pegasus logo.

-Based in Rochester, N.Y., Vacuum Oil had built a successful petroleum lubricants business around an 1869 patent by its founder, Hiram Everest, long before gasoline was even a branded product.
-At first, a stylized red gargoyle advertised the company.
+Based in Rochester, New York, Vacuum Oil had built a successful petroleum lubricants business around an 1869 patent by its founder, Hiram Everest, long before gasoline was even a branded product.
+At first, a stylized red gargoyle advertised the company, which produced the earliest petroleum-based lubricants for horse-drawn carriages and steam engines.

 The Pegasus trademark would prove to be a more enduring image.
 In Greek mythology, Pegasus – a winged horse – carried thunderbolts for Zeus.

-By 1931, growth of the automobile industry had expanded the Vacuum Oil product lineup to include Pegasus Motor Spirits, Mobiloil and Mobilegas.
-When Standard Oil of New York and Vacuum Oil combined to form Socony-Vacuum Oil, the new company adopted the red Pegasus trademark.
+By 1931 growth of the automobile industry expanded the Vacuum Oil product lineup to include Pegasus Spirits and Mobilgas – later simplified to Mobil.
+When Standard Oil of New York and Vacuum Oil combine to form Socony-Vacuum Oil Company, the new company adopts the familiar winged trademark, as does an affiliate, Magnolia Petroleum.

 It took a year to build the rotating 35-foot by 40-foot Pegasus sign.
 It first beamed its red neon glow in 1934, welcoming the first annual meeting to be held in Dallas by the American Petroleum Institute.